achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 ### Login component template

 The login component template contains two buttons: login as user or as admin.
+It sets a user and redirects to the '/' url when a button is clicked.

 ```
 <div class="alert alert-success" role="alert">